rakeshid03/globalbuttonwar/README.md

 ## 🚀 Play Now

-🔴 Press the global button and represent your country in the ultimate international click war.
+[`🔴 PRESS`](https://rakeshid03.github.io/globalbuttonwar/) the global button and represent your country in the ultimate international click war.

 ## ✨ Features